-There are a few different kinds of service and each carries their own nuances:
+There are a few different kinds of service and each carries its own nuances:

 The best advice I can give to a new lawyer in regards to service is to be aware and we diligent.
 It’s easy, with mountains of work put on you, to miss which box gets checked on the service form.
 A good plaintiff’s attorney learns how to manage the big picture and the small details effectively.
 Check each case to make sure service was properly made and, if it wasn’t, be super diligent in getting it corrected.

 Some say the best way to learn is from your own mistakes.
 I’d like to think the best way to learn is from the mistakes of those who have gone before you, it hurts less.
 So learn from those who have made service mistakes, be aware, be diligent, and do the best for your client.

 New attorneys can find themselves in trouble by falling into some common service of process pitfalls.

 The Wrong Defendant